-Talk to the doctor about the medicines you are taking.
-You may be asked to adjust the dose or stop taking certain medicines, such as:
+Talk to your doctor about medication you're taking.
+You may be asked to adjust the dose or stop taking certain medicines.

-We give you IV fluids and antibiotics, then wash your foot with an antibacterial solution.
-The surgeon then makes an incision into the skin around the area.
-We tie the blood vessels off with an electrical current to prevent bleeding and remove the necessary bones.
+Your care team gives you IV fluids and antibiotics and washes your foot with an antibacterial solution.
+Your surgeon then makes an incision into the skin around the area and ties off the blood vessels with an electrical current to prevent bleeding.

-We then smooth the ends of the remaining bone(s).
-We pull your remaining skin and muscle over the open area.
-It will be closed with stitches and place a sterile dressing over the incision.
+Your surgeon removes any necessary bones and smooths the ends of the remaining bone(s).
+The remaining skin and muscle cover the open area, and your surgeon closes it with stitches and a sterile dressing.

 If you have an active infection, we may drain fluids with a tube.
 In some cases, we may have to leave the skin open and packed with a moist dressing.